-However, at least some large mainstream climate groups – and the foundations and others that fund them – still stress the value of incrementalism despites its limitations.
-The core argument is that we got to get the trains turned around and headed in the right direction.
-Once that happens, hopefully the successes will convince the officials to step on the accelerator.
-Unfortunately, while many officials, especially democrats, are willing to invest some additional resources into renewable energy, battery storage and efficiency – all of which produces jobs and economic activity – they often pursue an all-of-the-above energy strategy rather than shutting off the fossil fuel industry.
+However, at least some large mainstream climate groups – and the foundations and others that fund them – still stress the value of incrementalism despite its limitations.
+The core argument is that we have to get the trains turned around and headed in the right direction.
+Once that happens, hopefully the successes will convince officials to step on the accelerator.
+Unfortunately, while many officials, especially Democrats, are willing to invest some additional resources into renewable energy, battery storage and efficiency – all of which produces jobs and economic activity – they often pursue an all-of-the-above energy strategy with various fossil fuel uses and other false solutions rather than working to shut off the fossil fuel industry.

-While there is a strong case for the need for a radical transformation, indeed a revolution, few climate groups incorporate that vision or demand into their work.
-Of course, there is no clear path on how one accomplished a revolution.
-Yet most recognize that 30 years of advocacy to pleading with elected officials to adequately respond to climate change has been unsuccessful.
+While there is a compelling case for the need for a radical transformation, indeed a revolution, few climate groups incorporate that vision or demand into their work.
+Of course, there is no clear path for how to accomplish a revolution.
+Yet most recognize that 30 years of pleading with elected officials to adequately respond to climate change has been unsuccessful.

-Many feel it is long past time for the climate movement to up its game.
-And that targeting lawmakers, who often are elected based on how much money they can raise from special interests such as the fossil fuel industry, may not be a logical way to achieve the needed changes.
+Many feel it is long past time for the climate movement to up its game, and that targeting lawmakers, who often rely on money raised from special interests such as the fossil fuel industry, may not be a logical way to achieve the needed changes.

-Bill McKibben, author and climate activist extraordinaire, suggested This Is An Uprising: How Nonviolent Revolt is Shaping the Twenty-First Century.
-The book jacket says “There is a craft to Uprising- and this Craft can Change the World.
-From protests arounds climate change and immigrant rights, a new generation is unleashing strategic nonviolent action to shape public debate force political change.”
+Bill McKibben, author and climate activist extraordinaire, suggested This Is An Uprising: How Nonviolent Revolt is Shaping the Twenty-First Century by Mark and Paul Engler.
+The book jacket says “There is a craft to uprising — and this craft can change the world.
+From protests around climate change and immigrant rights, a new generation is unleashing strategic nonviolent action to shape public debate and force political change.”

 Another long-time colleague, Brian Tokar, suggested Shut it Down: Stories from a Fierce, Loving Resistance by Lisa Fithian.
 The last time I saw Lisa was in October 2019 as she was being arrested by the police, as she was the one directing us with a bullhorn, as I laid on my back on the street in front of the NY Stock Exchange covered in fake blood as part of a climate die-in organized by Extinction Rebellion.
-Naomi Klein wrote, “It is more important than ever that our movements also stay mobilized, disobedient, and in the streets.”
+In the intro to the book, Naomi Klein wrote, “It is more important than ever that our movements also stay mobilized, disobedient, and in the streets.”

 In her intro, Lisa notes that “The most common way people give up their power is thinking they don’t have it.”
-She “advocates for the use of civil disobedience and other forms of nonviolent direct action as the primary means of dismantling and battling today’s oppressive power structure while simultaneously creating structures that embody love and liberation…Sometimes there are aha!
-Moments when the whole world shifts, and sometimes change is long and slow.”
+She advocates for the use of “civil disobedience and other forms of nonviolent direct action as the primary means of dismantling and battling today’s oppressive power structure while simultaneously creating structures that embody love and liberation…Sometimes there are aha!
+Moments when the entire world shifts, and sometimes change is long and slow.”

 In his book, Malm, based in Sweden, outlines what he sees as three distinct phases in the history of climate activism (at least recently).
 The first occurred in northern Europe between 2006 and 2009, with activists organizing massive “climate camps” near airports, power plants, and financial districts, with an immense “People’s Climate Summit” in Copenhagen in 2009.
-Following the world financial collapse in 2008 and resulting austerity policies, a second phase emerged in the U.S. following the failure of President Obama to deliver on climate.
-Thousands of activists launched sit-ins to protest the Keystone XL pipeline, gathered in the streets of New York for the “People’s Climate March,” and camped in the cold in North Dakota to fight the DAPL pipeline.
-The election of Trump killed this off this phase.
+Following the world financial collapse in 2008 and resulting austerity policies, a second phase emerged in the U.S. following the failure of President Obama to deliver on his climate promises.
+Thousands of activists launched sit-ins to protest the Keystone XL pipeline, gathered in the streets of New York for the “People’s Climate March” in 2014, and camped in the cold in North Dakota to fight the DAPL pipeline.
+Trump’s election in 2016 ended this phase.